Graham (GHM) Set to Announce Quarterly Earnings on Wednesday

-Graham (NYSE:GHM – Get Rating) is scheduled to be announcing its earnings results after the market closes on Wednesday, June 8th.
+Graham (NYSE:GHM – Get Rating) is set to issue its quarterly earnings data after the market closes on Wednesday, June 8th.
 Analysts expect the company to announce earnings of ($0.03) per share for the quarter.
+Parties that wish to register for the company’s conference call can do so using this link.

 Graham Company Profile (Get Rating)